jozu-ai/kitops/docs/src/docs/use-cases.md

 * Models in Jupyter notebooks or MLOps tools
 * Metadata in various locations based on their type

+For this reason, organizations that are concerned about end-to-end auditing of their model development (like those in regulated industries, or under the jurisdiction of the [EU AI Act](https://artificialintelligenceact.eu/) prefer to use Level 2, outlined below.)

-## Stage 2: Storage for all AI Project Versions 💾
+## Level 2: Storage for all AI Project Versions 💾

 Organizations that are more mature in their handling of AI projects, or are subject to extra scrutiny or regulations extend the use of ModelKits to the development phase as well.
 This solves the currently scattered storage of artifacts.